If you can say one, two, three, that is a good start.

 - It costs five dollars.

-- This meal is fifteen dollars and fifty cents.
+- Lunch was fifteen dollars and fifty cents.

-Prices are one of the most useful places to practice numbers because they come up all the time in daily life.
+Prices are one of the best ways to practice numbers because they come up everywhere.

 3. Phone numbers